Quetzal-framework/quetzal-CRUMBS/docs/gbif.rst

 * Light Gradient Boosted Machine (LGBM)

 These classifiers use spatial predictors (bioclimatic variables from CHELSA) and the following features:

-* presence points retrieved from the Global Biodiversity Information Facility
+* presence points (*retrieved from the Global Biodiversity Information Facility*)
-* pseudo-absence points generated from the presence points and the CHELSA Digital Elevation Model.
+* pseudo-absence points (*generated from the presence points and the CHELSA Digital Elevation Model*).

+To integrate GBIF occurrence records in an IDDC workflow, you need to:

+1. download the observational data
+2. restrict them to your area of interest (a bounding box around your genetic sample +/- an offset in km)
+3. remove duplicated points
+4. download the CHELSA-TraCE21k Digital Elevation Model for the present century
-You could download manually the observational data, restrict them to you area of interest, discard the data points that are aberrant in regard of the simulated topography etc.
+5. filter out the data points that falls in the ocean cells
+6. export the remaining points to a shapefile

 But To facilitate the